SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 #### "@currentWeb"

 This will evaluate to the absolute url for the site.
 This is equivalent to the `webAbsoluteUrl` value within the page context.
+This value is only available in SharePoint Online.

 #### "@me"